astutespruce/secas-blueprint/source_data/naturescape/README.md

-# SECAS Southeast Conservation Blueprint Inputs - Appalachian NatureScape
+# SECAS Southeast Conservation Blueprint Inputs - Appalachian NatureScape & TNC Resilient and Connected Landscapes

 The AppLCC NatureScape dataset was combined with the TNC Resilience dataset

-Downloaded 10/14/2020 from USFWS staff MS Teams site.
+AppLCC NatureScape downloaded 10/14/2020 from USFWS staff MS Teams site.
+USFWS staff provided a GeoTIFF version of the TNC resilience dataset on 10/19/2020.

+This dataset may be available from:
+TNC Resilience downloaded 10/19/2020 from: https://www.conservationgateway.org/ConservationPractices/ClimateChange/Pages/RCN-Downloads.aspx
+(it is HUGE - >90GB, did not compare).

 Processed using `analysis/prep/prepare_naturescape.py`.